 The AMLIP manager is required to produce monthly disclosure statements to the pool.
 The pool has also retained an investment advisor to monitor the performance of the investment manager and to ensure compliance with investment policies.
 All participation in the pool is voluntary.
 The pool must maintain a dollar weighted average maturity of 90 days or less, and only purchase instruments having remaining maturities of 397 days or less.
 On a monthly basis, the investments in the pool are reviewed for fair value by an independent pricing service.
+The pool meets the standards for reporting investments at amortized cost with regard to portfolio requirements including maturity, quality, diversification, liquidity, and shadow price.
 There are no restrictions or limitations on withdrawals from AMLIP.
-As of June 30, 2020, the fair value of the investments in AMLIP approximates the net asset value at which they are reported.
+As of June 30, 2021, the fair value of the investments in AMLIP approximates the amortized cost at which they are reported.
 The fair value of our investments in AMLIP is the same as the value of our AMLIP units.
+The Pool was rated a principal stability rating of AAAm by Standard & Poor's (S&P).
+Stand-alone financial statements can be obtained by writing to the Alaska Permanent Capital Management by visiting www.amlip.org.